Professional wrestling strikes: Elbow

 An elbow attack sees the wrestler using front or back elbow to connect it in any part of the opponent's body.

 Back elbow

 Also known as reverse elbow, sees the wrestler giving the back with to a standing or running opponent, and then striking with the back of the elbow to the opponent's face, neck or chest.
-Chris Jericho used this move he called the Judas Effect.

 Corner back elbow

-The wrestler strikes a back elbow to a cornered opponent, lying (facing inwards or outwards the ring) against the corner.
-This is usually struck from a running wrestler.
+The wrestler strikes a back elbow to a cornered opponent, usually while running.

-Discus back elbow
+Spinning back elbow

 The wrestler faces away from the opponent, spins around to face away from the opponent and strikes the opponent's face with a back elbow.
+This variation was popularized by Chris Jericho who called it the Judas Effect.